thelonster/Sudoku/README.md

 # Sudoku

-This is a program that iteratively solves sudoku puzzles.
+This is a program that solves sudoku puzzles.
+It is built in C++ and uses winapi for the GUI.

-I am currently adding more functionality.

-My current To-Do list is:

-    -Generating a random puzzle
-    -Adding a difficulty setting to the random generation -Add an option to change the size of the sudoku grid

-Finished:

-    -Added GUI

-I'll add more as I think of more features to add.
+The program can also generate random puzzles with 3 varying degrees of difficulty.

 Feel free to take a look or try it out for yourself!